lorenseanstewart/llm-tools-series/README.md

 - **MCP Listings server**: http://localhost:3001
 - **MCP Analytics server**: http://localhost:3002

-**⚠️ Important:** Make sure to start from the project root directory (`llm-tools/`) and ensure all three services start successfully.
-You should see green status indicators in the terminal.

 4. **Open the chat interface:**
 Visit http://localhost:3000 in your browser to use the interactive chat interface!
-The status indicators at the top will show green when all services are healthy.

 ### Detailed Setup